Sustainability

 10 Okatoume, Yaizu City, Shizuoka Prefecture 425-0013

-To attain the management vision of “Creating Delicious New Products That Enrich and Brighten People’s Lives,” initiatives that promote individual and organization growth are being implemented.
+To attain the philosophy of "Create the future food standard by facing up to people and society", initiatives that promote individual and organization growth are being implemented.

 Educational opportunities related to management, strategical thinking, self-directed awareness and customer perspectives are provided, in hopes of creating new values that correspond to customer needs and changes in the environment, to give birth to anticipated results from each employee, and to also develop support measures that create team and organization results.